UCO Purchasing Policies & Guidelines

 These such hires require the use of Advantage Human Resourcing dba Advantage Staffing (formerly Talent Tree).
 See the Advantage Human Resourcing contract tab for directive.

 All vehicle rentals are purchased by requisition only, through the Purchasing Department.
 To add vehicle rental information to the requisition, seek the item text portion of your requisition.
 Add the vehicle text by utilizing the 'modify clause'.
 If you need assistance, seek your assigned buyer.
 Fuel cards and Pikepasses are available with a vehicle rental purchase order in hand.
 These can be checked out by coming to the front desk of Room 109 in the Administration Building.
 REF: ADM-PUR-1(See Purchasing/UCO Current Contracts for details regarding Car and Van Rentals).
-See UCO Contracts and the Enterprise Car Rental section for an example Enterprise requisition to offer guidance.
+See UCO Contracts and the Enterprise or Hertz Car Rental section for an example vehicle requisition to offer guidance.

 Vendor problems should be reported to the Director of Purchasing by way of the Vendor Performance Quality Report.
 It is the responsibility of the University to adequately and fairly document problems and allow for resolve and cure on part of the vendor partner before considering terminating partnerships.
 Once the written report is made, the Director of Purchasing will work to resolve problem issues or remove the vendor from campus, if applicable.